MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - **Incremental updates**:
     - **Regular intervals**: Schedule updates at regular intervals (for example, daily, weekly) depending on the frequency of document changes.
 This method ensures that the database is periodically refreshed.
-    - **Trigger-based updates**: Implement a system where updates trigger re-indexing.
+    - **Trigger-based updates**: Implement a system where updates trigger reindexing.
 For instance, any modification or addition of a document could automatically initiate a reindexing of the affected sections.
 - **Partial updates**:
-    - **Selective re-indexing**: Instead of re-indexing the entire database, selectively update only the parts of the corpus that have changed.
-This can be more efficient than full re-indexing, especially for large datasets.
+    - **Selective re-indexing**: Instead of entire database reindexing, selectively update only the changed corpus parts.
+This approach can be more efficient than full reindexing, especially for large datasets.
     - **Delta encoding**: Store only the differences between the existing documents and their updated versions.
 This approach reduces the data processing load by avoiding the need to process unchanged data.
 - **Versioning**:
-    - **Snapshotting**: Maintain versions of the document corpus at different points in time.
-This allows the system to revert or refer to previous versions if necessary and provides a backup mechanism.
+    - **Snapshotting**: Maintain document corpus versions at different points in time.
+This technique provides a backup mechanism and allows the system to revert or refer to previous versions.
-    - **Document version control**: Use a version control system to track changes in documents systematically.
-This helps in maintaining the history of changes and can simplify the update process.
+    - **Document version control**: Use a version control system to systematically track document changes for maintaining the change history and simplifying the update process.
 - **Real-time updates**:
-    - **Stream processing**: Utilize stream processing technologies to update the vector database in real-time as changes are made to the documents.
-This can be critical for applications where information timeliness is paramount.
+    - **Stream processing**: When information timeliness is critical, utilize stream processing technologies for real-time vector database updates as document changes are made.
-    - **Live querying**: Instead of relying solely on pre-indexed vectors, implement a mechanism to query live data for the most up-to-date responses, possibly combining this with cached results for efficiency.
+    - **Live querying**: Instead of relying solely on preindexed vectors, implement a live data query mechanism for up-to-date responses, possibly combining with cached results for efficiency.
 - **Optimization techniques**:
-    - **Batch processing**: Accumulate changes and process them in batches to optimize the use of resources and reduce the overhead caused by frequent updates.
+    - **Batch processing**: Batch process accumulated changes for resource optimization and overhead reduction instead of frequent updates.
-    - **Hybrid approaches**: Combine various strategies, such as using incremental updates for minor changes and full re-indexing for major updates or structural changes in the document corpus.
+    - **Hybrid approaches**: Combine various strategies, such as:

+        - Using incremental updates for minor changes.
+        - Full reindexing for major updates.
+        - Document corpus structural changes.

-Choosing the right update strategy or combination of strategies depends on specific requirements such as the size of the document corpus, the frequency of updates, the need for real-time data, and resource availability.
-Each approach has its trade-offs in terms of complexity, cost, and update latency, so it's essential to evaluate these factors based on the specific needs of the application.
+Choosing the right update strategy or a combination depends on specific requirements such as:

+- Document corpus size.
+- Update frequency.
+- Real-time data needs.
+- Resource availability.

+- Evaluate these factors based on the specific application needs as each approach has complexity, cost, and update latency trade-offs.

 ## Inference pipeline

-Now that the articles have been chunked, vectorized, and stored in a vector database, the focus turns to challenges in completion.
+Now that the articles are chunked, vectorized, and stored in a vector database, the focus turns to completion challenges.

 - Is the user's query written in such a way to get the results from the system that the user is looking for?
 - Does the user's query violate any of our policies?
 - How do we rewrite the user's query to improve its chances at finding nearest matches in the vector database?
 - How do we evaluate the query results to ensure that the article chunks aligned to the query?
-- How do we evaluate and modify the query results prior to passing them into the LLM to ensure that the most relevant details are included in the LLM's completion?
+- How do we evaluate and modify the query results before passing them into the LLM to ensure that the most relevant details are included in the LLM's completion?
 - How do we evaluate the LLM's response to ensure that the LLM's completion answers the user's original query?
 - How do we ensure the LLM's response complies with our policies?

 As you can see, there are many tasks that developers must take into account, mostly in the form of:

-- Pre-processing inputs to optimize the likelihood of getting the desired results
+- Preprocessing inputs to optimize the likelihood of getting the desired results
 - Post-processing outputs to ensure desired results

-Keep in mind that the entire inference pipeline is running in real time.
-While there's no one right way to design the logic that performs the pre- and post-processing steps, it's likely that it is a combination of programming logic and additional calls to an LLM.
+The entire inference pipeline is running in real time.
+While there's no one right way for the pre- and post-processing step design, it's likely a combination of programming logic and other LLM calls.
 One of the most important considerations then is the trade-off between building the most accurate and compliant pipeline possible and the cost and latency required to make it happen.

-Let's look at each stage to identify specific strategies.
+Let's identify specific strategies in each stage.

-### Query pre-processing steps
+### Query preprocessing steps

-Query pre-processing occurs immediately after your user submits their query, as depicted in this diagram:
+Query preprocessing occurs immediately after your user submits their query, as depicted in this diagram:

 :::image type="content" source="./media/advanced-rag-query-processing-steps-highres.png" alt-text="Diagram repeating the advanced RAG steps with emphasis on the box labeled query processing steps." :::

-The goal of these steps is to make sure the user is asking questions within the scope of our system (and not trying to "jailbreak" the system to make it do something unintended) and prepare the user's query to increase the likelihood that it will locate the best possible article chunks using the cosine similarity / "nearest neighbor" search.
+The goal of these steps is to make sure the user is asking questions within the scope of our system (and not trying to "jailbreak" the system to make it do something unintended) and prepare the user's query to increase the likelihood that it locates the best possible article chunks using the cosine similarity / "nearest neighbor" search.

-**Policy check** - This step could involve logic that identifies, removes, flags or rejects certain content.
-Some examples might include removing personally identifiable information, removing expletives, and identifying "jailbreak" attempts. **Jailbreaking** refers to the methods that users might employ to circumvent or manipulate the built-in safety, ethical, or operational guidelines of the model.
+**Policy check** - This step involves logic that identifies, removes, flags, or rejects certain content.
+Some examples might include removing personal data, removing expletives, and identifying "jailbreak" attempts. **Jailbreaking** refers to the methods that users might employ to circumvent or manipulate the built-in safety, ethical, or operational guidelines of the model.

-**Query re-writing** - This could be anything from expanding acronyms and removing slang to re-phrasing the question to ask it more abstractly to extract high-level concepts and principles ("step-back prompting").
+**Query re-writing** - This step might be anything from expanding acronyms and removing slang to rephrasing the question to ask it more abstractly to extract high-level concepts and principles ("step-back prompting").

 A variation on step-back prompting is **hypothetical document embeddings** (HyDE) which uses the LLM to answer the user's question, creates an embedding for that response (the hypothetical document embedding), and uses that embedding to perform a search against the vector database.